Category: Areas

 • How To Find An Accredited Heath ACM Disposal Company

 Disposing of asbestos waste safely and legally is a critical part of managing asbestos in any domestic setting.
-Whether you're a Unstone homeowner who's removed a few old asbestos cement sheets or a landlord clearing out an old water tank, you can't simply take asbestos to your local tip unless it's a licensed facility.
+Whether you're a Toadmoor homeowner who's removed a few old asbestos cement sheets or a landlord clearing out an old water tank, you can't simply take asbestos to your local tip unless it's a licensed facility.

 Here's how to find the right disposal site-and what you need to know before making the trip.